merovingien/AIWar/README.md

 - SDL
 - SDL_gfx

-Currently AIWar only works on Linux.
-Windows version is coming soon.
+Currently AIWar only works on Linux and Windows.
+Other platforms have not been tested yet.

+_Linux_

-To compile AIWar, just install dev packages of the libraries listed above, and run 'make CPP=gcc LD=gcc' (or just 'make' if you have clang installed).
+To compile AIWar, just install dev packages of the libraries listed above, and run 'make CPP=g++ LD=g++' (or just 'make' if you have clang compiler installed).

+_Windows_

+You need Visual C++ 2008 (Express Edition works fine), TinyXML, SDL and SDL_gfx headers, and python 2.7 (python headers are distributed with the python installer).
+Open AIWar.sln and compile in Release mode (to compile in Debug mode, you must have a debug version of python, which is not distributed by the python maintainers on windows, but if you compile it yourself, it should work !).

 *RUN*

-'./AIWar'
+'./AIWar' or 'AIWar.exe'

 That's it !